Lucirace/Tasks/Readme.md

 > - Write an executable function that will check if data is already there in DB or not.
 If not then you have to store that data in DB
 > - You have to disconnect the connection

-# Steps to run on you system
+# Steps to run on your system

 > - Clone the repo
 > - Run npm i